michaeleisel/zld/README.md

 ### Stability

 `zld` is forked from the most recently open-sourced version of `ld`.
 Without a few optimizations around hashing, it would produce byte-for-byte the same executables as the open-source one.
-Although it's not ideal to mix compiler and linker toolchain versions, and the open-source one is a bit old (Xcode 10.2), this has been tested to work on Swift 5 projects, and there's no apparent reason why it shouldn't.
+Although it's not ideal to mix compiler and linker toolchain versions, and the open-source one is a bit old (Xcode 10.2), this has been tested to work on Swift 5 projects.
+There's no obvious reason why it shouldn't.
 The linker, after all, is fairly language-agnostic. `zld` will be updated with more recent versions of the linker as Apple open-sources them.

 ### Installation